-I am sure most of us remember the famous cheese ball that showed up on our holiday tables.
-Neon orange, processed cheese, with no flavor; dry and crumbly when you cut into it but still, somewhat good.
-Maybe because it was the holidays and we were already stuffing our bellies full of sugar, carbs, and goodness that it really did not matter.
-Well, I don’t think I have had a cheese ball in years, like 30 years.
-A couple weeks ago, my friend, Evelyn served a delicious cheese ball that she made as in not store bought.
-It was full of cheese, dates, nuts, and flavor.
-In fact, I could not stop eating it and am positive I consumed about half of it on my own.
+I am sure most of us remember the famous cheese ball that use to show up at holiday gatherings and I am not talking about the crazy relative that you hid from.
+Instead it was the neon orange, processed cheese, with no flavor cheese ball but for some reason you could not stop eating it.
+I don’t think I have had a cheese ball in probably 30 years.
+A few weeks back, my friend Evelyn, served a delicious cheese ball that she made actually made at home.
+It was full of cheese, dates, nuts, and so much flavor.
+In fact, I could not stop eating it or thinking about it.
+I am positive I consumed about half of it on my own.
+I knew I had to replicate the recipe for that Blue Cheese Ball.